Private Mean Estimation with Person-Level Differential Privacy: Private Mean Estimation in One Dimension

 In order to reduce sensitivity we use a truncation operation defined as follows. \begin{definition}[Clipping Operation $\mathrm{Trunc}_{\ell, r}$] For two numbers $\ell \le r \in \R$ we define the clipping operation to be

-\end{definition} We use the following property about truncation repeated: variance decreases after truncation. \begin{lemma}[Variance Decreases After Truncation] Suppose $X$ is a random variable in $\R$ and $Z = \mathrm{Trunc}_{\ell, r}(X)$, where $\mathrm{Trunc}_{\ell, r}$ is the truncation operation.
+\end{definition} In the analysis of the algorithm, we use the following fact about truncated random variables. \begin{lemma}[Variance Decreases After Truncation] Suppose $X$ is a random variable in $\R$ and $Z = \mathrm{Trunc}_{\ell, r}(X)$, where $\mathrm{Trunc}_{\ell, r}$ is the truncation operation.
 Then

 \end{lemma} \begin{proof} First note that for any random variable $Y$ we have that:

 where $Y'$ is an independent copy of $Y$.
 Now,

 where the last inequality relies on the fact that the distance between $X$ and $X'$ cannot increase post-truncation. \end{proof}